Year-End Financial Planning For Rental Property Owners

 Depreciation helps you recover the cost of your rental property and its capital improvements.
 A cost-segregation study helps you maximize your deductions by front-loading depreciation deductions for certain assets.

-Should you reclassify any of the capital improvements or repair expenses recorded on your books?
+Should you reclassify any of the capital improvements or repair expenses recorded in your books?

-If you’re not sure about the IRS guidelines for capital improvements or the de minimis safe harbor rule, your tax preparer can help you properly record and classify those transactions.
+If you’re unsure about the IRS guidelines for capital improvements or the de minimis safe harbor rule, your tax preparer can help you correctly record and classify those transactions.

 Would your documentation be sufficient if you were audited?